top of page

 In 2009, I even lived in Athens for a few months.

-David’s father — my partner of 12 years — was a PhD student at the time and an entomologist, a man passionate about nature, science, and exploration.
+David’s father, my partner of 12 years, was a PhD student at the time and an entomologist, a man passionate about nature, science, and exploration.
+Together we travelled across Europe and mainland Greece, always on a tight budget, guided by instinct and paper maps.

 We slept in the car, discovered wild, untouched places, and I took photos whenever something moved me.

 That’s how we ended up one night in a place called Kalogria, in the Achaia region.
+Tired, we parked somewhere random.
+I had no idea where we were.
+In the distance, lit only by the car headlights, I saw the shimmer of water.

 Complete darkness otherwise.